Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 Mean

 The mean, or average, is calculated by summing all the values in a dataset and dividing by the number of values.
-It provides a measure of central tendency that is sensitive to extreme values, which can skew the result.
-For example, in a dataset of weights, if one package is significantly heavier than the others, it will raise the mean, potentially misrepresenting the typical weight.
+It provides a central value that represents the dataset as a whole.
+However, the mean can be influenced by extreme values (outliers), which may skew the result and not accurately reflect the typical value in the data.

 Recommended video: